nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 So for many of you, you might have heard some myths and legends here and there.
 Ready Player One is probably a source for a lot of the current nuggets in culture at the moment.
 However, there's a rich legacy that we'll be digging into today as we learn how to make bits move around on the console.
 Let's talk about how the Atari got established, establish a high level overview of how it works, and then get into some specifics like the legacy it established in the game industry as a whole.
 We'll finish by talking about notable games and designers.
 ## Not the origin but where we started
+So, the Atari 2600 is not the first game console, not the first video game, not the first game company, and is not the first at really...well, anything.
+However, it was the moment in time where the home game console moved from extremely expensive curiosity to novel, relatively cheap home entertainment system.

 ### The General Loop